cisagov/ScubaGear/baselines/exo.md

 ### License Requirements

-- If using Defender for impersonation protection and advanced phishing thresholds, Defender for Office 365 Plan 1 or 2 is required.
+- If using Defender for Office 365 for impersonation protection and advanced phishing thresholds, Defender for Office 365 Plan 1 or 2 is required.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
 As of July 14, 2023 anti-phishing for user and domain impersonation and spoof intelligence are not yet available in GCC High and DoD (see [Platform features \| Microsoft Docs](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#platform-features)